 B: Absolutely not! 🙂 I don’t even think I’m even part of the “obsessive-compulsive” bracket as I love having my happy organized mess in my workspace.
-For me, planners are for people who are intentional with maximizing their days and are serious into achieving certain goals.
+For me, planners are for people who are intentional with maximizing their days and are serious in achieving certain goals.
 It’s hard to measure success without a starting point.
 A planner can definitely help in measuring where they currently are to where they would like to go.

 It’s also great for those that are sentimental and like to remember their days.
 Also for the creatives, as they can use the planner as their creative outlets to represent their day.

 S: I used to think that planners are only for people whose life revolves around the corporate world and that planners are limited to a certain type of individuals especially the people who have an obsessive-compulsive planning character as they are said to be “risk-avoidance” people and are obsessed with the future.
 But I came to realize that it is not.
 People who have a hard time juggling their schedules and want to have a direction and improve their organization skills are also the people who use a planner.

 JF: Has it been a game-changer for your career as well as your personal life?
 How?

 B: Definitely!
 But it’s different from the publisher’s point of view as the next planner should surpass its predecessors’ standing in terms of design, content, and impact.
 As a publisher, using this helps me see the possible improvements for the next year’s planner.
 As a user, it helps me arrange my thoughts and motivate me to achieve my yearly and monthly goals.